 9 Early Signs of a Heart Attack

-Early signs of a heart attack occur in more than 50 percent of heart attack patients.
-Recognizing these early symptoms can lead to treatment before heart damage.
+An early warning sign of heart attack occurs in more than 50% of heart attack patients.
+Recognizing early symptoms can lead to treatment before heart damage.

-Early signs of a heart attack, or “beginnings,” occur in more than 50 percent of people who have a heart attack.
+Early signs of a heart attack, or “beginnings,” occur in more than 50% of people who have a heart attack.
 If recognized in time, these early symptoms can be treated before the heart is damaged.

-Someone may experience any or all of the following symptoms.
-When they start, they can be mild or come and go.
-Over time, the symptoms and pain increase until the victim collapses.
+Someone may experience few early heart attack symptoms or all of the following.
+When they start, these symptoms can be mild or come and go.
+Over days or weeks, early heart attack symptoms and pain increase until the person potentially collapses.

-Men may experience different signs of a heart attack from women.
+Men may experience different heart attack symptoms from women.
 Why does it matter?
 Women are less likely to seek immediate medical care and are more likely to die from a heart attack.

 • Men normally feel pain and numbness in the left arm or side of chest.
-In women, these symptoms may appear on the right side.
+In women, the pain and numbness may appear on the right side.

 • Women may feel completely exhausted, drained, dizzy or nauseous.